scalalandio/chimney/docs/docs/cookbook.md

 and many libraries provide automatic derivation as a quick and dirty way of doing things requiring an opt-in.

-Chimney's defaults for (good) historical reasons mix these 2 modes (and one more, which will describe in a moment), but (_due to popular demand_) it also allows you to selectively use these imports
+On the 1.x line, Chimney's defaults mixed these two modes (and one more, described below), but also allowed users to compose these imports selectively:

 !!! example

     ```scala
-    import io.scalaland.chimney.auto._ // Not available on Chimney 2.+, see below
+    import io.scalaland.chimney.auto._ // 1.x only
     import io.scalaland.chimney.inlined._
     import io.scalaland.chimney.syntax._
     ```

-instead of `io.scalaland.chimney.dsl` to achieve a similar behavior:
+instead of `io.scalaland.chimney.dsl` to achieve a similar behavior.
+On 2.x, `syntax._` and `inlined._` remain available, while automatic derivation is provided directly by the `Transformer`, `PartialTransformer`, and `Patcher`
+companions:

   - if you `import io.scalaland.chimney.syntax._` it will expose only extension methods working with type classes (`Transformer`, `PartialTransformer` and `Patcher`), but with no derivation

-  - if you `import io.scalaland.chimney.auto._` it will only provide implicit instances generated through derivation.
+  - on 1.x, `import io.scalaland.chimney.auto._` provided implicit instances generated through derivation.
+This separate import does not exist on 2.x.

     Semiautomatic derivation was available for a long time using methods: